alexlawrence/adequate/GUIDE.md

 The npm package also includes TypeScript definitions.

-### Github Releases

-Another installation possibility is to download adequate from the [Github Repository Releases page](https://github.com/alexlawrence/adequate/releases).
-Note that the release assets only contain the ES Module and the standalone files, without any TypeScript definitions.

 ### CDNs

-Furthermore, the library can also be loaded directly into the browser via a CDN, such as [unpkg](https://unpkg.com/adequate/dist/adequate.min.js).
-Similar to the Github Releases, this approach lacks TypeScript support.
+Another option is to load the library directly into the browser via a CDN, such as [unpkg](https://unpkg.com/adequate/dist/adequate.min.js).

 ## IDE configuration